 Gille, Herbert Otto, born 08-03-1897 in Gandersheim, Harz

-as the son of a factory owner.
-He transferred from the upper secondary school to the cadet school and became an Ensign when he was 17 years old.
-He began his military career as a first lieutenant in the artillery branch during the First World War and won the Iron Cross First
+the fourth son of the manufacturer Hermann Gille.
+Herbert transferred from the upper secondary school to the cadet school and became an Ensign when he was 17 years old.
+He began his military career as an Oberleutnant in the artillery branch during the First World War and won the Iron Cross First

 and Second Classes.
-He left the Army in 1919 and remained a civilian working in agriculture and as a car dealer until 1931 when he joined the Nazi Party
+Herbert left the Army in 1919 and remained a civilian working in agriculture and as a car dealer until 1931 when he joined the Nazi Party

 , led by SS Obergruppenführer, Felix Steiner